farnazs/accessibility/docs/templates/index.md

 > ```

-## TDM Error guidance
+## Project Team Error guidance

-The following material covers how the TDM team has provided a solution to the [Error] WAVE error.
+The following material covers how the Project Team has provided a solution to the [Error] WAVE error.

-### TDM Calculator Page Details
+### Project Team Calculator Page Details
-- TDM Page name: [INSERT PAGE NAME or "ALL"]
+- Project Page name: [INSERT PAGE NAME or "ALL"]
-- TDM Staging URL: [INSERT URL or "N/A"]
+- Project Staging URL: [INSERT URL or "N/A"]
 - Required User Role: [INSERT ONE OF: Visitor, Logged in user, Admin, Security Admin]
-### TDM Calculator Issue and PR details
+### Project Team Issue and PR details
 - Related GitHub Issue(s):
   - [INSERT ISSUE URL]
 - Related Pull Request(s):